Supesharisuto/podinfo/charts/podinfo/README.md

-# Podinfo
+# Microservice-Template

-Podinfo is a tiny web application made with Go that showcases best practices of running microservices in Kubernetes.
+Microservice-Template is a tiny web application made with Go that showcases best practices of running microservices in Kubernetes.

 ## Installing the Chart